Philly Pretzel Factory Opening Rockland Location

 Bringing the pretzel shop to Rockland County is the brainchild of two friends, Rob O'Malley and Bobby Miller who have been looking for a new career that would be fun as well as tasty.

-Located in New City at 98 S Main St., the new shop opens on Tuesday, Dec.
-5, the duo said.
+Located in New City at 98 S Main St., the new shop is just waiting for final inspections so they can throw open their doors, the duo said.

 Both men have been living in the New City area for the past 25 years and say they are looking forward to becoming more involved in the community.